Eustachian tube: Muscles

 The tube is opened during swallowing by contraction of the tensor veli palatini and levator veli palatini, muscles of the soft palate.
+The tensor veli palatini makes the largest contribution to active opening of the tube.

 New anatomical perspectives

-More recently, two developments have enhanced our understanding of the anatomy of the eustachian tube: Valsalva computerized tomography and endoscopic ear surgery.
+Since 2015, two developments have enhanced our understanding of the anatomy of the eustachian tube: Valsalva computerized tomography and endoscopic ear surgery.